marius-team/marius/docs/user_guide/getting_started.rst

-    Marius also offers ``marius_config_generator`` to generate a configuration file for the users given the basic information of dataset statistics and where to store the created configuration file. ``marius_config_generator`` can be used to generate configuration files for both custom and supported datasets by passing different options.
+    Marius also offers ``marius_config_generator`` to generate a configuration file for the users given the basic information of dataset statistics and where to store the created configuration file. ``marius_config_generator`` can be used to generate configuration files for both custom and built-in datasets by passing different options.
     All other configuration parameters will be set to the default value.
     Users are given the options to specify the values of certain parameters.